What’s the Secret to Pokémon's Success after So Many years?

-2016 marks the 20-year anniversary of the day little cuddly monsters called Pokémon first appeared on everyone’s favorite Gameboy.
+1996 is the year that the little cuddly monsters called Pokémon first appeared on everyone’s favorite Game Boy.
 The title was a labor of love created and slaved over by famed designer Satoshi Tajiri, who, as legend has it, was inspired by his childhood hobby of collecting insects.
-This seed of an idea eventually grew into a premise involving the collection of monsters for combat purposes.
-For its part, Nintendo was ambivalent about releasing the title at first, only doing so initially in Japan.
-But after a strong response in that country, Nintendo took it to the states, and a global phenomenon was born.

 So why has Pokémon continued to dominate for so long while other would-be franchises (Bubsy the Bobcat, anyone?) died with a whimper?
 While opinions may run rampant on the subject, here are five cogent arguments that should help explain Pokémon’s global domination.